-- Audit of the sustainability report for the financial year 2024 - Project-related review of the implementation of the requirements of the CSRD and EU Taxonomy Regulation

-- Audit of the remuneration report prepared in accordance with Section 162 AktG - Review of compliance with EMIR obligations in accordance with section 20 WpHG
+- Audit of the sustainability report for the financial year 2024 - Project-related review of the implementation of the requirements of the CSRD and EU Taxonomy Regulation - Audit of the remuneration report prepared in accordance with Section 162 AktG - Review of compliance with EMIR obligations in accordance with section 20 WpHG

-Other matter - use of the auditor's report
+Other matter - Use of the Auditor's Report

-Our auditor's report must always be read together with the audited consolidated financial statements and the audited group management report as well as the examined ESEF documents.
-The consolidated financial statements and group management report converted to the ESEF format - including the versions to be entered in the company register - are merely electronic renderings of the audited consolidated financial statements and the audited group management report and do not take their place.
-In particular, the ESEF report and our assurance opinion contained therein are to be used solely together with the examined ESEF documents made available in electronic form.
+Our auditor's report must always be read together with the audited annual financial statements and the audited management report as well as the examined ESEF documents.
+The annual financial statements and the management report converted into ESEF format - including the versions to be entered in the company register - are merely electronic renderings of the audited annual financial statements and the audited management report and do not take their place.
+In particular, the ESEF report and our assurance opinion contained therein are to be used solely together with the examined ESEF documents provided in electronic form.

-German Public Auditor responsible for the engagement
+German Public Auditor Responsible for the Engagement